whitehatsec/vantage-prevent-postman/README.md

 ### Demo
 [Click here](https://youtu.be/k2GuK_mVboo) to watch a demonstration of how to use this workspace and collection.

+### System requirements
+  1) Postman IDE and Docker is installed and running
+  2) The API/application that you wish to test againist is live (e.g. JuiceShop or TiredfulAPI)
+  3) And you have the associated API collection you wish to test for security

 ### Setup
 Docker
 ID-DAST utilizes a Docker container to perform the vulnerability scanning.
 Running this container requires you to accept the End User License Agreement by setting the WHITEHAT_ACCEPT_EULA environment variable equal to y.
 Pull and Run the container with the accepted EULA option by executing the following commands: